 Texas Penal Code 21.02 lays out the elements for Continuous Sexual Assault of a Child.
 It’s important to point out that jurors do not have to agree that the same acts of sexual abuse occurred.
 The jury must unanimously agree that at least any two acts of sexual abuse alleged in the indictment occurred.
 The State can also allege the abuse involved different victims.

-A jury deliberating on this offense does not need to agree on:
+Again, a jury deliberating on this offense does not need to agree on:

 It is worth noting that probation is not an option because the minimum sentence is 25 years and only sentences of 10 years or less may be probated.
 Statutorily, deferred adjudication is also not available for Continuous Sexual Assault of a Child in Texas.
 More specifically, pursuant to Texas Penal Code Ann. § 21.02(h), the minimum punishment for continuous sexual abuse of a child is 25 years.
 Under Texas Code of Criminal Procedure 42.12, § 4(d)(1), a defendant is not eligible for jury recommended community supervision if the defendant is sentenced to a term of imprisonment that exceeds 10 years.